 But I thought it would be nice to dress it up a little bit for the holidays – cook it in a creamy sauce, similar to scalloped potatoes, and top it with delicious buttery breadcrumbs.
 This creamy cauliflower casserole is easy to make, and special enough for any holiday meal.

 If you happen to have a nightshade allergy or sensitivity, potatoes are off limits for you, and cauliflower can be a good substitution.
-You can easily make mashed cauliflower, but if you want to take it up a notch, try this vegan cauliflower casserole.
+You can easily make mashed cauliflower, but if you want to take it up a notch, try this casserole.
 Your guests will thank you!

-You should be able to use whatever brand of gluten free flour that works for your dietary needs.
+- Gluten Free Flour Blend – You should be able to use whatever brand of gluten free flour that works for your dietary needs.
 I used Namaste Perfect Flour Blend.
 If you don’t have a blend that works, you could also try tapioca starch.

-Any neutral tasting dairy free milk should work well.
+- Non-Dairy Milk – Any neutral tasting dairy free milk should work well.
 I used So Delicious Unsweetened Coconut Milk in this recipe.
 You could use soy milk or almond milk if those work for you.
 Flax milk or rice milk are also options.

 - Cook chopped onion in vegan buttery spread until tender.
 Stir in the gluten free flour blend.